Two professionals in a meaningful conversation

 ❌ A “certified coach” badge from a portal that does not meet ICF standards

-A genuine ICF Level 1 program provides:
+A solid ICF Level 1 program will typically include:

-• 60+ hours of live, accredited training
+– 60+ hours of live, accredited training where you’re not just listening, but practicing

 About Catalyst Coach Academy’s Level 1 Program